jairojair/emeeting/docs/index.md

 ### Introduction

 The main goal for this project is create a simple and open source application for managing your room meetings.

+You can check the demo app on heroku [emeeting-demo](https://emeeting-demo.herokuapp.com) or build your own application using the [Quick Start Guide](started.md)